octoenergy/octoenergy.github.io/README.md

 Add new posts by creating a markdown file in `_posts/` with filename format `YYYY-MM-DD-article-slug.md` (e.g. `2019-02-20-some-article-description.md`).

+Ensure your details are in the `_data/members.yml` file.

 Preview the appearance by running the local development server with:

     make server